open-video-game-library/HunterChameleon/README.EN.md

 ### Rule

-Aim at the targets that appear (flies, apples, and bees) and shoot down them with chameleon's tongue.
+Aim at the targets that appear (flies and apples) and shoot down them with chameleon's tongue.

-If a bee or an apple hits the chameleon, it will be damaged.
+If an apple hits the chameleon, the score go down.
-The game is over when the chameleon is damaged three times.

 ### How to operate